-The postal history has been carefully documented illustrating postal rates and postmarks on mail from Ethiopia in the late 1800's and from the single Post Offices in the early 1900's when mail from each Post Office was franked in a different way.
-Parallel I tried to illustrate the different issues obtained invalidating the 1894 set with control overprints after the Universal Exposition of 1900 in Paris where a lot of sets of the 1894 issue were sold under the face value.
+The postal history has been carefully documented illustrating postal rates and postmarks on mail from and to Ethiopia in the late 1800's and from and to each Post Office in early 1900's, when mail of different origin had a different postal rate.
+Parallel I illustrated the different issues obtained invalidating the 1894 set with control overprints after the Universal Exposition of 1900 in Paris, where a lot of sets of the 1894 issue were sold under the face value.